vicident/texture_nets/README.md

-Learn neural network from one image!
+Learn a neural network from one image!

+In [the paper] we describe a faster way to generate textures and stylize images.
+It requires learning a feedforward generator with a loss function proposed by Gatys et. al. which takes in our experiments about an hour or two.
+When generator is trained, a texture sample of any size can be generated instantly.

 ## Pretrained models
 You can find two `iTorch` notebooks as well as 8 pretrained models in `supplementary` directory.
 You need a GPU (nn.SpatialBatchNormalization throws a error in CPU mode), `torch`, and `iTorch` installed to try them.